spm/spm/toolbox/DAiSS/doc/commands/04_inverse.md

 S.ebb.iid = 0;
 ```
 #### corr <a name="ebb_corr"></a>
-Adds correlated source assumptions to the prior in addition to the uncorrelated source assmptions of EBB, this is the implementation of cEBB used in [O'Neill et al. (2021)](https://doi.org/10.1038/s41598-021-96933-0).
+Adds correlated source assumptions to the prior in addition to the uncorrelated source assumptions of EBB, this is the implementation of cEBB used in [O'Neill et al. (2021)](https://doi.org/10.1038/s41598-021-96933-0).
 Note: this automatically assumes the correlated sources are bilateral (i.e. mirrored along the central fissure).
 For a more flexible implementation of correlated sources see the [pairs](#ebb_pairs) option.
 ```matlab